 - Sea salt undergoes minimal processing and is collected from water through evaporation process.
 This process allows retaining rich minerals like calcium, potassium and magnesium, totaling to 72 minerals and elements found in sea salt.
 Sea salt comes in many different types based on its origin, for example Mediterranean, Dead Sea, Celtic, Hawaiian, etc.

 - Himalayan salt comes from Himalaya mountains in Pakistan.
 The color of this salt is usually pink, orange or white depending on the content of minerals.
 Himalayan salt is being valued more than sea salt due to its higher content of essential elements (84 elements).
-It is high in iron oxide (which gives this salt pink hue), copper, magnesium, potassium and calcium.
+It is high in iron oxide (which gives it pink hue), copper, magnesium, potassium and calcium.
 Moreover, it is believed to be the purest form of salt on the planet.

 - Dead Sea salt originates in a very small region in Israel.
 It is high in magnesium, potassium, bromide, iodine, calcium and sulfate.
 This salt is known for promoting well-being and relaxation.